auranic/Elastic-principal-graphs/README.md

 # Elastic principal graphs
 Matlab implementation of Elastic Principal Graphs (ElPiGraph) method.

-For the basic description of ElPiGraph, read https://github.com/auranic/Elastic-principal-graphs/blob/master/ElPiGraph_Methods.pdf.
+For the basic self-contained formal description of ElPiGraph, read https://github.com/auranic/Elastic-principal-graphs/blob/master/ElPiGraph_Methods.pdf.

 Principal graphs are graphs that are embedded into a high-dimensional space and minimize the distance to the data points, while maximizing some regular properties.